wsldl-pg/ArchW-docs/How-to-Use.md

     <no args>
       - Open a new shell with your default settings.

     run <command line>
-      - Run the given command line in that distro.
+      - Run the given command line in that instance.
 Inherit current directory.

     runp <command line (includes windows path)>
-      - Run the path translated command line in that distro.
+      - Run the given command line in that instance after converting its path.

     config [setting [value]]
-      - `--default-user <user>`: Set the default user for this distro to <user>
+      - `--default-user <user>`: Set the default user of this instance to <user>.
-      - `--default-uid <uid>`: Set the default user uid for this distro to <uid>
+      - `--default-uid <uid>`: Set the default user uid of this instance to <uid>.
-      - `--append-path <on|off>`: Switch of Append Windows PATH to $PATH
+      - `--append-path <true|false>`: Switch of Append Windows PATH to $PATH
-      - `--mount-drive <on|off>`: Switch of Mount drives
+      - `--mount-drive <true|false>`: Switch of Mount drives
+      - `--wsl-version <1|2>`: Set the WSL version of this instance to <1 or 2>
+      - `--default-term <default|wt|flute>`: Set default type of terminal window.

     get [setting]
-      - `--default-uid`: Get the default user uid in this distro
+      - `--default-uid`: Get the default user uid in this instance.
-      - `--append-path`: Get on/off status of Append Windows PATH to $PATH
+      - `--append-path`: Get true/false status of Append Windows PATH to $PATH.
-      - `--mount-drive`: Get on/off status of Mount drives
+      - `--mount-drive`: Get true/false status of Mount drives.
+      - `--wsl-version`: Get the version os the WSL (1/2) of this instance.
+      - `--default-term`: Get Default Terminal type of this instance launcher.
-      - `--lxguid`: Get WSL GUID key for this distro
+      - `--lxguid`: Get WSL GUID key for this instance.

     backup [contents]
-      - `--tar`: Output backup.tar to the current directory
+      - `--tar`: Output backup.tar to the current directory.
+      - `--tgz`: Output backup.tar.tar to the current directory.
+      - `--vhdx`: Output backup.ext4.vhdx to the current directory.
+(WSL2 only)
+      - `--vhdxgz`: Output backup.ext4.vhdx.gz to the current directory.
+(WSL2 only)
-      - `--reg`: Output settings registry file to the current directory
+      - `--reg`: Output settings registry file to the current directory.

     clean
-      - Uninstall the distro.
+      - Uninstall that instance.

     help
       - Print this usage message.